phawdk/studydrive-download/README.md

 #### Status:

-✔️ Working as of July 09, 2024
+✔️ Working as of July 31, 2024

-If you encounter any issues or something doesn't work as expected, please create an issue to help us address it promptly.
+If you encounter any issues or if something doesn't work as expected, or if you have any feedback, please create an issue so we can address it promptly.

 ## Installation Instructions

-### Chrome
+### Chrome (and Other Chromium-Based Browsers)

 1. Clone or download this repository:
     ```bash